elementbound/nlon/doc/spec/protocol.md

 ## Peers

-NLON is a bidirectional communication protocol.
+nlon is a bidirectional communication protocol.
 Each participant has an equal set of tools to communicate, in contrast to server-client setups for example, where the client requests data and the server responds with it.